Edit by Dalan Overstreet

 Some liken MoviePass to a pyramid scheme, which doesn’t seem to fit.
 However, it has proven to be an unwise investment.
 Consumers are getting way more value than their dollars are worth, which doesn’t sound like a problem, but is a massive one.
 The price of an asset, say a movie ticket, has to match the value of said asset.
 When the price and value of an asset don’t align, you’re due for a bubble.

 The only way this model could work is if a majority of subscribers never use the service.
 The industry most similar to that is Insurance.
-Still, even this isn’t apt.
+Still, even this isn’t an apt comparison.
 People buy insurance hoping they never have to use it.
 MoviePass is an entertainment product.
 Of course they’ll use it as much as possible.

 I guess something finally clicked, because the company has announced changes to its pricing and products.
 The price of an unlimited subscription will be raised to $14.95/month.
 The company has also greatly limited the access customers will have to first-runs.